 As part of the first round application, each submission will include an executive summary.
 The document should include the following:

-- A 150 word summary of your Venture.
+- 150 word summary of your venture.

-- How does your Venture, project or organization create value?
+- How does your venture, project or organization create value?
 (What problem solved or benefit created?)